UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 sub types.

-If avalabilities are provided with the number of available places it is recommeded to provide these for impotant combinations of place properties only and not for any possible combination.
+If avalabilities are provided with the number of available places it is recommeded to provide these for important combinations of place properties only and not for all possible combinations.

 ```